 Her brother-in-law Paul Solomon is also a director.

-Norwich Sunblinds began manufacturing made-to-measure vertical and rollers blinds above the St Benedict’s shop in 1980.
+Norwich Sunblinds began manufacturing made-to-measure vertical and roller blinds above the St Benedict’s shop in 1980.

 Fiona remembers five-metre head rails being delivered – they had to shut the street because they were so long.
 The headrails had to be lifted from the lorry and through the upstairs window as they wouldn’t go through the shop.
 Can you imagine closing the street nowadays to do something like that?